SpongePowered/Schematic-Specification/versions/schematic-1.md

 ### Format

 The structure described by this specification is persisted to disk using the [Named Binary Tag](http://minecraft.gamepedia.com/NBT_format) (NBT) format.
 Before writing to disk the NBT data must be compressed using the [GZip](https://www.gnu.org/software/gzip/) data compression algorithm.
+The highly recommended file extension for files using this specification is `.schem` (chosen so as to not conflict with the legacy `.schematic` format allowing easy distinction between the two).

 All field names in the specification are **case sensitive**.